JaeL17/Medical-Image-Segmentation/README.md

 ```

 ## Evaluation Results and Performance Comparison
+In this project, we compare the performance different models with varying parameter sizes for semantic segmentation based on their Dice coefficient scores.
+The Dice coefficient is a measure of similarity between two samples, with a value of 1 indicating perfect overlap.
+* **SegFormer**: The encoder part of SegFormer can be scaled from b0 to b5 by adjusting the number of layers or the dimensions of encoder blocks.
+The SegFormer models show a clear trend of increasing Dice coefficients as the model complexity (parameter size) increases, with scoring ranging from 0.8813 for the b0 variant to 0.9297 for b5.
-In this project, we evaluate different models with varying parameter sizes to compare their performance in semantic segmentation tasks.
-While UperNet exhibits the best dice coefficient after fine-tuning, it's intriguing to observe that increasing the parameters of UperNet doesn not yield a proportionally significant performance improvement compared to SegFormer
+* **UperNet (ConvNeXt backbone)**: Among the evaluated models, the UperNet (ConvNeXt backbone) large stands out with the highest Dice coefficient of 0.9494.
+Interestingly, increasing the parameters of UperNet does not yield a proportionally significant performance improvement compared to SegFormer models.
+* **DPT**: Despite its significantly larger parameter size, the DPT large model achieves a Dice coefficient of 0.9420, slightly below the UperNet (ConvNeXt backbone) small model.

 |Baseline Model|Type|Dice coefficient|Parameters|
 |---|---|---|---|
 |[nvidia/segformer-b0-finetuned-ade-512-512](https://huggingface.co/nvidia/segformer-b0-finetuned-ade-512-512)|SegFormer|0.8813|3.7M|